Gravitational lensing for interstellar power transmission: EM waves in a gravitational field

 Clearly, the transmitter's distance with respect to the lens, determines four signal transmission regimes, namely \begin{enumerate}[i).] \item For $\theta_{\tt gr}<\alpha$ or when $0\leq z_0< {b^2}/{2r_g}$ there is no transmission.
 In this case, the light rays either are completely absorbed by the lens or are not able to focus, e.g., do not reach the optical axis on the other side behind the lens.

 \item For $\theta_{\tt gr}=\alpha$ or when $z_0= {b^2}/{2r_g}$, the focal distance $ z$ is infinite, implying that after passing by the lens the light rays are collimated, never reaching the optical axis.
-In this case, there will be shadow behind the lens except for the presence of the bright sport of Arago that is weakening with distance from the lens \cite{Turyshev-Toth:2018,Turyshev-Toth:2018-grav-shadow}.
+In this case, there will be shadow behind the lens except for the presence of the bright spot of Arago that weakens with distance from the lens \cite{Turyshev-Toth:2018,Turyshev-Toth:2018-grav-shadow}.

 \item For $\theta_{\tt gr}>\alpha$ or when $z_0> {b^2}/{2r_g}$, the light will begin to focus at a finite distance from the lens, forming all the regions relevant for the diffraction problem including the shadow, interference region, and that of the geometric optics (see Fig.~4 in \cite{Turyshev-Toth:2017}).
 According to (\ref{eq:foc_z2}), these regions will be formed farther from the lens, compared to (\ref{eq:foc_z}).